Tags:

 As she [ . . . ] in my eyes and [ . . . ]

-For her were the colour of the that grew down the river, all bloody and wild
+For her lips the colour of the roses that down the river, all bloody and wild

-He would be my first man, and with a careful hand, he wiped up the tears that went my face
+He would be my first man, and with a careful hand, he wiped up the that went down my face

-call me The Wild Rose but my name was Day
+They me The Wild Rose but my name was Elisa Day

 On the second day I brought her a flower